Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ## Create dashboard

-Create a dashboard to define a specific view on key figures and statistics.
+Create a dashboard to define a specific view on key figures and statistics later.
 Alternatively, you can import already existing dashboards, see [Import dashboard](#import-dashboard).

 #### Prerequisites